TechnologyClassroom/RaspberryPiProgrammingWorkshop/README.md

 # Python and pygame

-Raspbian comes bundled with some games written in Python.
+Raspberry Pi OS comes bundled with some games written in Python.
 I like to use these games as a starting point when teaching kids about programming in Python.
 The programs are small enough that you can read them in one sitting, and they are very well commented.
 Comments are lines that start with ''#'' and are ignored